Celiac Disease and Anemia

 What is Anemia?

-Anemia, also referred to iron deficiency anemia, is a decrease of red blood cells due to a lack of iron.
+Anemia, also referred to as iron deficiency anemia, is a decrease of red blood cells due to a lack of iron.
 Anemia is extremely common, especially in women.
 Anemia is also common in those with undiagnosed celiac disease.
 It can have many causes, including iron deficiency, folate deficiency and Vitamin B12 deficiency.
 These deficiencies can be related to the malabsorption caused by celiac disease.
 People who have anemia may feel tired, fatigued or weak.
 They may also have shortness of breath or not be able to exercise normally.
 Do not add iron supplements without consulting your healthcare provider first.
 Anemia should be addressed by a medical professional to identify and treat the root cause and to monitor iron levels during treatment.

 What is the Connection between Celiac Disease and Anemia?